Plogeur/STOAT/README.md

 - pg : Pangenome graph file, formats accepted: .pg or .xg.
 - dist : Distance file generated with vg dist, format: .dist.
 - vcf pangenomique : Merged VCF file, created using `vg pipeline` and bcftools merge, formats: .vcf or .vcf.gz. (ex : `bcftools merge -m none -Oz -o test`)
 - phenotype : phenotype file organise in three-column with FID (family/sample name), IID (sample name), and PHENO (integer/float).
-Format: .txt or .tsv (tab-separated).
+Binary phenotype [1 or 2].
+Quantitative [-double max; +double max] Format: .txt or .tsv (tab-separated).
 - chromosome : Txt file that containt the reference chromosome haplotype name in the pangenome graph.
 Format: .txt or .tsv. (use : `vg paths -x <pg.pg> -R` to identify all haplotype name then select haplotype that you want to use as reference (idealy the ones use in the pangenome graph creation))

 Optional file :
 - paths : Snarl decoposition stoat output, Two-column file containing snarl names and the list of paths through the snarl's netgraph, separated by tabs.
 Format: .txt or .tsv.
 - kinship : Kinship matrix file use in LMM analysis
 - covariate : Covariate file.
 Format: .txt or .tsv.
-- position gene : Gene position.
+- position gene : File containing the gene name, start and end gene position.
 Format: .txt or .tsv.

 The VCF pangenomique is a VCF merged from a pangenomique mapping+calling, we recommand to use the [vg pipeline](https://github.com/vgteam/vg_snakemake)